 “Mexico meets south London: a funky, friendly bolthole with great rates”

 But that's what we loved about Church Street - it’s quirky and fun, perfect for young (or young at heart) independent types who've been to London before and want to dig deeper than the main tourist sights.
 Camberwell may be gritty but it's not dangerous and it makes a good base.
 You can be in central London in 30 minutes, or stay local to explore Brockwell Park, art galleries and Brixton's markets, pubs and live music scene.
-Or simply relax: siesta, drink cocktails in the Communion Bar and feast on divine tapas at Angels & Gypsies.

 - An easy walk from Denmark Hill station, with fast trains into Victoria and Blackfriars for the South Bank